seanreed1111/sql-recipes/recipes.md

 | Melvin | Dublin |
 +--------+--------+
-List the teams that a given player (Billy) has been a member of: mysql> SELECT t.name, t.year, t.wins, t.losses
+List the teams that a given player (Billy) has been a member of:
+SELECT t.name, t.year, t.wins, t.losses
 FROM euchre_team AS t INNER JOIN euchre_link AS l INNER JOIN euchre_player AS p
 ON t.id = l.team_id AND p.id = l.player_id